Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains the differences between the web hosting offers to help you choose the best solution according to your computer needs.
+This guide explains the differences between Infomaniak's web hosting offers to help you choose the best solution according to your IT needs.

 If you are looking to host your email, refer to this other guide.

-Web Hosting Starter
+Starter Web Hosting

-The Starter Web hosting is offered for free with each domain name registered with Infomaniak.
-It provides 10 MB of disk space to create a site (basic pages in HTML language only - no PHP, no database) even without particular knowledge thanks to the Welcome Page tool.
+The Starter web hosting is offered for free with each domain name registered with Infomaniak.
+It provides 10 MB of disk space to create a website (basic pages in HTML language only - no PHP, no database) even without any particular knowledge thanks to the Welcome Page tool.

 - Register or transfer a domain name with Infomaniak